jojoclt/blog/content/en/posts/tvm-deploy/index.md

 ```kotlin
 val ndkBuild = "C:\\Users\\Jojo\\AppData\\Local\\Android\\Sdk\\ndk\\29.0.13846066\\build\\ndk-build.cmd"
 ```

+or on linux with the ndk downloaded it will be at /android-ndk-r29/build/ndk-build.cmd or ndk-build

 ✔ Make sure the version number matches the NDK version installed in:
 **Android Studio → Settings → SDK Manager → Android SDK → SDK Tools → NDK**